 Designing for letterpress is a feat that requires deep knowledge in foundations of the craftsmanship.
 Unlike standard offset or digital printing, we work with limited amount of colours to allow the content to thrive.

 Digital designs will then be produced on polymer plates via a UV light-sensitive photographic process.
-And we are ready for print as soon as the polymer plate is aligned to a metal based and locked into the press!
+And we are ready for print as soon as the polymer plate is aligned to a metal based and locked into the press.

 The cut paper will be placed into the machine where a clamshell-like action will take place.
 The machine will pick up the paper piece by piece whilst the rollers are inking up the plate concurrently.
 And it’s…showtime!

 The meticulous printing and the impression (the bite!) will be made at the same time.
 It would then deliver the letterpress printed paper back to the delivery tray.
-Once all the prints are dry, we would cut the prints to its finished sizes.
+Once all the prints are dry, we will cut the prints to its finished sizes.

 If you are interested in an in-depth session to go over details regarding your ideas, designs or to receive a quote for your project, we invite you to book an appointment with us.

 Jump right in and explore the options to get an instant estimate of your personalised stationery.